cryptocrew-validators/ics-simulation-tests/README.md

 This repository contains a test suite for interchain staking between a provider chain (Gaia) and a consumer chain (Neutron).
 The test simulates the process of creating a consumer chain and the validator key-assignment feature.

-It bootstraps a local provider testnet with 3 validators, proposes a `consumer-addition-proposal`, tests the `key-assignment` feature and launches the `consumer-chain`
+It bootstraps a local provider testnet with N validators, proposes a `consumer-addition-proposal`, tests the `key-assignment` feature and launches the `consumer-chain`

+A test journal is written to `./tests/test_result.log`

 ## Requirements